andrewyatz/dna_book_formatter/README.md

 # Selecting the appropriate database server

-The examples below use the database server ensembldb.ensembl.org on port 5306, an the FTP server  , which are for vertebrates.
+For vertebrates you should use the database server ensembldb.ensembl.org on port 5306 an the FTP server ftp://ftp.ensembl.org/pub/current_fasta

 For non-vertebrates (Ensembl Genomes), please use server mysql-eg-publicsql.ebi.ac.uk on port 4157, explained at [http://ensemblgenomes.org/info/access/mysql](http://ensemblgenomes.org/info/access/mysql),